harshgajera028/NoteLock/README.md

-# NoteLock - Note Management Application (MERN Stack)📝🔐
+# NoteLock - A Secure NoteStoring Application📝🔐

 **NoteLock** is a secure note management application developed with the MERN stack.
 It enables users to create, manage, and securely store notes with enhanced security features. 🚀🔒